ConSol/sakuli/docs/docker-containers.md

 ### 1) Mount an external suite folder and modify `CMD`

-Mount a folder on your host into the container and override `CMD` from Dockerfile (=argument for `ENTRYPOINT`) with custom parameters for the Sakuli starter `sakuli.sh`.
-In this way you can also instruct Sakuli e.g. to use another browser (`--browser chrome`).
-To get all possible command line parameters call `docker run consol/sakuli-ubuntu-xfce --help`.
+Mount a folder on your host into the container and override `CMD` from Dockerfile (=argument for `ENTRYPOINT`) with custom parameters for the Sakuli starter `sakuli`.
+In this way you can also instruct Sakuli e.g. to use another browser (`-browser chrome`).
+To get all possible command line parameters call `docker run consol/sakuli-ubuntu-xfce -help`.

 CMD can be overrideen in two ways: